m-albert/scu_lab_course_ia/book/homework.md

 Please upload a **zip archive** with your **family names as part of the file name** to [https://u.ethz.ch/ZiBOJ](https://u.ethz.ch/ZiBOJ) containing the **Jupyter notebook(s)** with the code that implements all requested tasks and the corresponding results.
 You don't need to submit any of the acquired images.

 **Deadline** for submission is **Sunday of the second week following the microscopy block**.
-In case of mistakes in your solution, you will be required to resubmit your work for corrections or completion, possibly more than once.
+You may be required to resubmit your work for corrections or completion.

 **Have fun!**